FINDING COMPETENT COURTS/AUTHORITIES

 Payment can be made by bank transfer.
 Bank details are communicated with the request for payment issued by the court cashier’s office.

 Article 25 1 (g) Appeal procedure and courts competent for an appeal

-An ordinary appeal (Berufung) can be brought against judgments given at first instance in accordance with the rules laid down in the Code of Civil Procedure, in particular Sections 511 et seq. thereof.
+Legal remedies such as ordinary appeals (Berufungen) can be brought against court rulings given at first instance in accordance with the rules laid down in the Code of Civil Procedure (ZPO), in particular Sections 511 et seq. thereof.
 Such appeals must be brought within one month; the period runs from the date of service of the full judgment.
-The court with jurisdiction to hear appeals against judgments in the European small claims procedure is the regional court (Landgericht) determined by the rules on territorial jurisdiction.
+The court with jurisdiction to hear an appeal against a ruling of a local court (Amtsgericht) in the European small claims procedure is the regional court (Landgericht) in whose district the local court is located.

 Article 25 1 (h) Review of the judgment procedure and courts competent to conduct such a review

 Pursuant to Section 1104(1) of the Code of Civil Procedure, if the requirements laid down in Article 18 are met, and upon application being made, the proceedings are continued and returned to the stage they were at before the judgment was handed down.
 The competent court is the one that heard the original proceedings.